nafeu/php-file-uploader/README.md

 Where `localhost:8000` matches the `base_url` value of `http://localhost:8000` in `config.php`.

-Now you can access `http://localhost:8000` to quickly upload an image (either by pasting from clipboard, dragging and dropping from a file browser or clicking to upload) and use the returned URL, formatted html `img` tag or markdown image in a separate project.
+Now you can access `http://localhost:8000`, input the authentication token and, begin uploading images (either by pasting from clipboard, dragging and dropping from a file browser or clicking to upload) and use the returned URL, formatted html `img` tag or markdown image in a separate project.

 ### Deployment